Have a bountiful crop of lavender from your garden, local farmer’s market, or a trip to a lavender farm, but not sure what to do with it?

-Here are 10 useful and pretty things that you can make with that beautiful lavender so you can continue to enjoy it for months to come!
+Here are 10 useful and pretty things that you can make with lavender so you can continue to enjoy it for months to come!

 If you don’t have lavender available locally, no problem!